Cyber Wknd ’24

 With all these great deals flying around, it might be a good idea to keep track of your orders after purchase so when a box arrives you’re not left wondering what’s inside.

 Keeping tabs on a parcel is also helpful if anything goes awry in the delivery process.
-For example, if the merchant has delayed the next-day delivery you paid for, keeping track of this could mean you may don’t miss out on any compensation you’re entitled to if they don’t fulfil their promise.
+For example, if the merchant has delayed the next-day delivery you paid for, keeping track of this could mean you may not miss out on any compensation you’re entitled to if they don’t fulfil their promise.

 9. Avoid public Wi-Fi

 Public Wi-Fi networks can be very dangerous for your cyber security.
-While it’s very convenient to shop all the cyber weekend deals while you’re out and about, it may be putting your private information at risk.
+While it’s very convenient to shop all the Cyber weekend deals while you’re out and about, it may be putting your private information at risk.
 This is because you don’t know who set it up or who else is connecting to it.

 The easiest way to avoid this is by sticking to private Wi-Fi networks like the one in your own home.
 And anyway, it’s much nicer to complete your purchase from the comfort of your sofa, isn’t it?